streamnative/pulsar-resources-operator/docs/pulsar_geo_replication.md

         key: brokerClientAuthenticationParameters
 ```

-### Create a Destination PulsarConnection
+### Create a destination PulsarConnection
-First, you need to create a destination PulsarConnection, this connection indicates the info of the remote pulsar cluster.
-You need to add two extra fields `clusterName` and `brokerServiceURL` for this PulsarConnection.
+The destination PulsarConnection has the information of the Pulsar cluster`cluster2-sn-platform`.
+Add the Pulsar cluster `cluster2-sn-platform` information through the `clusterName` and `brokerServiceURL` fields to the destination PulsarConnection.

+> **Note**
+>
-Notice, the token of the authentication only support using `value` now.
+> The token only supports the `value` format.

 ```yaml
 apiVersion: resource.streamnative.io/v1alpha1